lightbulb_outline This question type can be used in a digital test only.

 - Click New exercise, fill in a title and click Save.

 - Click New question and select Fill-in question.

 - Fill in the amount of points the question is worth.

-- Fill in the answer field and click Gap at the places you want to create a blank.
+- Fill in the answer field with your question and click Gap at the places you want to create an answer field.

 - Click New gap, fill in a gap name and (if needed) select the option Require numeric answer (margin is in points) and/or Case sensitive and/or Set the width of the input field.

-- Click Add answer, fill in the content.
+- Click Add answer and fill in the content.
 Uncheck the box next to the answer if you don't want this answer to receive points.
 Repeat this for all the answer options.

 - Click Save.